jonnonz1/nz-statute-book/acts/public/1990/commodity-levies-act-1990.md

       (C) the capacity of plant or buildings; and
   (ad) that the support referendum was so publicised that potential levy payers had a reasonable opportunity to be adequately informed about its holding, nature, and possible consequences; and
   (ae) that the support referendum was so held that potential levy payers were given a reasonable opportunity to participate in it; and
-  (af) that the voting in the support referendum was conducted on the basis of 1 of the matters specified in subparagraphs (i) to (iv) of paragraph (ac) (but not necessarily the matter that the ballot paper indicated was the proposed basis of the levy's imposition); and
+  (af) that the voting in the support referendum was conducted on the basis of one of the matters specified in subparagraphs (i) to (iv) of paragraph (ac) (but not necessarily the matter that the ballot paper indicated was the proposed basis of the levy's imposition); and
   (ag) that more than half of the participants in the support referendum were supporters; and (ah) where voting in the support referendum was conducted on the basis of production of the commodity, that during the 12 months before the support referendum was held the total amount of the commodity produced by supporters was more than half of the total amount of the commodity produced of all participants; and
   (ai) where voting in the support referendum was conducted on the basis of the value of the commodity, that during the 12 months before the support referendum was held the value of the total amount of the commodity produced by supporters was more than half of the value of the total amount of the commodity produced of all participants; and